-The water course running through the Whittaker Two Dot Ranch property is now the natural channel of Stroud Creek, even if it was artificially created, because it replaced the channel that previously existed and water still flows through this watercourse down to the current confluence with the Right Fork of Stroud Creek.
-The testimony of David Tomchak on this question was persuasive as he took an entire day to walk the entire length of Stroud Creek, including below the Whittaker diversion, all the way down to the current confluence of the creeks.
-He was able to follow and clearly identify a water channel through the Whittaker Two Dot Ranch LLC property all the way down to the current confluence of Stroud Creek and the Right Fork of Lee Creek.
-Testimony of David Tomchak (Day 2, Recording 2, at approximately 49:00 through 1:01).
+The water course running through the Whittaker Two Dot Ranch property through which undiverted Stroud Creek water flows is now the natural channel of Stroud Creek, even if portions of it were originally artificially created, because it replaced the channel that previously existed and water still flows through this watercourse down to the current physical confluence with the Right Fork of Stroud Creek.
+The testimony of David Tomchak (who has lived on his property adjacent to Stroud Creek for decades) on this question was persuasive as he took an entire day to walk the entire length of Stroud Creek, including below the Whittaker Diversion, all the way down to the current physical confluence of the creeks.
+He was able to follow and clearly identify a course for water to proceed through the Whittaker Two Dot Ranch LLC property all the way down to the current confluence of Stroud Creek and the Right Fork of Lee Creek.
+Testimony of David Tomchak (Day 2, Recording 2, at approximately 49:00 through 1:01:00).
+For reasons that are not clear, the Hearing Officer does not rely upon or cite from Tomchak's testimony of the current existing state of the pathway for undiverted Stroud Creek water through the Whittaker property and down to the actual physical confluence.